JamesBremner/PathFinderJune2021/README.md

 Menu item `File | Calulate` reads and calculates path through graph specified in space delimited text file.
 The exact calculation performed is specified by the first line in the file.
 Options are:

  - __Costs.__ Input specifies undirected links, link costs, starting and ending nodes, then uses the Dijsktra algorithm to find optimal path.
+[Detailed Documentation](https://github.com/JamesBremner/PathFinder2/wiki/Costs)